-There are two type of searches available in the test case tree: quick search and deep search.
-Quick search can find information displayed in the tree itself, such as object name or request URL.
+There are two types of searches available in the test case tree: quick search and deep search.
+A quick search can find information displayed in the tree itself, such as object name or request URL.
 Deep search searches the content of the objects.

 1. Search URL.
-In order to do a quick object search, use the Search URLs textbox (a).
+To do a quick object search, use the Search URLs textbox (a).
 As you type, the first found tree node with the given text will be highlighted (b).
 To search next or previous, click the Next or Previous buttons, or F3 or hit Shift+F3 respectively (c)

 2. Search content.
-In order to do an extensive content search of every session's request and response, follow these steps:
+To do an extensive content search of every session's request and response, follow these steps:

 - Click Find Session by Content or hit Ctrl+F (d).

 - The search dialog will appear (e).
 Fill in the following properties:

 - Find What (f): The text to search for.

 - Search Scope (g): The session parts to search.
 The options are:

 - Request and Response